awsdocs/aws-deeplens-user-guide/doc_source/deeplens-device-library-awscam-model-parseresult.md

   Valid values: `classification`, `ssd`, and `segmentation` **Note**
- When deploying an Amazon SageMaker\-trained SSD model, you must first run `deploy.py` \(available from [https://github\.com/apache/incubator\-mxnet/tree/master/example/ssd/](https://github.com/apache/incubator-mxnet/tree/master/example/ssd/)\) to convert the model artifact into a deployable mode\.
-After cloning or downloading [the MXNet repository](https://github.com/apache/incubator-mxnet), run the `git reset --hard 73d88974f8bca1e68441606fb0787a2cd17eb364` command before calling `deploy.py` to convert the model, if the latest version does not work\.
+When deploying an SageMaker\-trained SSD model, you must first run `deploy.py` \(available from [https://github\.com/apache/incubator\-mxnet/tree/v1\.x/example/ssd/](https://github.com/apache/incubator-mxnet/tree/v1.x/example/ssd/)\) to convert the model artifact into a deployable model\.
+After cloning or downloading the MXNet repository, run the `git reset --hard 73d88974f8bca1e68441606fb0787a2cd17eb364` command before calling `deploy.py` to convert the model, if the latest version does not work\.
 + `raw_infer_result`—The output of the function `model.doInference(video_frame)`\.
 Required\.

 **Return Type**